 One way of telling a very well used camera is to look at the top plate just to the left of the wind knob.
 A camera that has taken many pictures will have a crescent wipe mark visible on the top plate where the thumb has rubbed while winding the camera.

 Another good tip is to import the pictures shown on the auction and then examine them critically by manipulating the size, brightness and contrast.
-Some sellers intentionally post very dark pictures to hide very bad paint and some sellers just don't know how to take good pictures.
+Some sellers intentionally post very dark or intentionally fuzzy pictures to hide very bad paint and some sellers just don't know how to take good pictures.
 The black paint on a Contax will not show up properly unless the picture is lightened considerably.
 The way to import the picture is to place the cursor on the picture then click the right mouse button.
 Follow the menu to import the picture to a folder in your computer then use your picture editor to manipulate and examine it critically.

 There is another kind of beautiful camera to avoid.
 This is a camera that has been beautified through the use of Kiev camera external trim parts or a complete repainting using cheap black paint.
 There are some active EBay sellers working out of the Netherlands who are expert in exploiting the resolution limitations of the Ebay JPEG photographs to hide the small signs of a black paint repaint job, silver paint on worn out rusted screw heads, substitute parts, and other dishonest schemes designed to defraud honest buyers.
 There are even Contax I's being sold out of russia and the Netherlands with a very high quality modern plastic stick on artificial leather that is imprinted with very good looking Zeiss-Ikon stamps.